-Here are some PD workshop topics which I can address at your school.
+Here are some PD workshop topics which I can address at your school (or with you individually).
 Please contact me for more information:

 - Number Bonds: Early math strategies to build number sense and prepare students for learning addition and subtraction combinations.
 Included would be the continuum of mathematical cognitive thinking, daily math routines, subitizing, ten frames, Rekenreks, and dozens of ways to practice and learn number bonds to 10.
 Appropriate for KG – 2nd grade.